Testing Magnetic Field Configurations in Spider Pulsar PSR J1723-2837 with IXPE: Phenomenological Polarization Models

 In contrast to \citet{2023ApJ...959...81S}, our quantities are defined in the comoving frame and boosted to the observer frame.
 These geometries are implemented in the {\tt 3DPol} code \citep{2014ApJ...789...66Z,2018ApJ...862L..25Z}, which fully tracks the emission and transport of photons and their polarization from an arbitrary emitting and relativistic plasma geometry, discretized into voxels.
 This allows varying Lorentz and Doppler factors in time and space in the intrabinary shock with arbitrary curved geometry in our model.
 We do not assume pitch angle isotropy in the comoving frame, i.e. the bulk flow is assumed to describe the 3D particle distribution function in momentum completely. {\tt 3DPol} also considers light travel time effects, but these are unimportant given that the system size $10^{11} {\rm \, cm}/c \ll P_{\rm b}$.

 For both the parallel and perpendicular case, we survey parameters such as the bulk Lorentz factor scaling ($\beta \Gamma_{\rm max}$ between 1.1 and 2) and hemispherical maximum shock angle $\theta_{\rm max} \in \{30^\circ, 40^\circ\} $ until a rough match with the Stokes I, as in Figure~\ref{fig:models}, is obtained.
 For \src\ in {\tt 3DPol}, we set a box $200^3$ resolution, shock thickness of $10^{10}$ cm in the box of side $5\times 10^{11}$~cm for orbital separation $a\approx 2.8 \times 10^{11}$~cm.
-The shock radius, centered at the pulsar, is $0.4a$.
+The shock radius, centered at the pulsar, is $0.4a$\footnote{The radius is chosen to to match the orbital phase-averaged hard X-ray spectral energy distribution of \src.
+In the transport model of \cite{2020ApJ...904...91V}, the size scale influence the normalization, i.e. number of emitting particles and their residence time.
+This is connected to pulsar parameters such the magnetization at the shock, and Goldriech--Julian particle rate and multiplicity.
+In the hemispherical approximation adopted here, the radius does not materially impact the light curve shape.}.
 The observer inclination angle is set at $30^\circ$.
+The simulation geometry is defined as follows: the binary orbital axis is initially oriented along the x-axis, and the observer’s line of sight lies in the x–z plane.
+We define the reference polarization angle (PA = 0) such that it corresponds to polarization aligned with the projection of the x-axis onto the plane of the sky, which is perpendicular to the line of sight.
 The magnetic field in the comoving frame is set to $1.1$~G and particle spectral index set to $-2$.
+The value of the magnetic field, the shock radius and pulsar parameters (i.e. tuning downwards from the maximum magnetic field allowed for toroidal pulsar wind at a set distance), sets the normalization of the SED \citep[see][]{2020ApJ...904...91V} and does not materially impact the light curve shape.
 These parameters are chosen roughly to be comparable to the previous study by \cite{2020ApJ...904...91V}, which considered the absolute normalization of the spectral energy distribution of \src\ in a Boltzmann transport model.
+Parameter degeneracies have not yet fully explored, and indeed a polarization detection may lift some degeneracies.
+MeV detections or limits are also necessary to constrain the particle acceleration at the shock.
+However, the main unknown is the structure of the magnetic field along the shock and that cannot be explored parametrically without a polarization detection.